mongodb-developer/atlas-app-webauthn-fingerprint-auth/README.md

 npm install
 ```

-Create the `.env` file in the main project with the DATA API and origin URL details:
+Create the `.env` file in the main project with the Atlas DATA API details and origin URL details:
 ```
 DATA_API_KEY=<API-KEY>
 DATA_API_BASE_URL=<DATA-API-BASE-URL>